 Owners say this is a sturdy, attractive choice that holds up very well.
 We saw a number of comments from those who say they bought more than one for a larger patio or pool area.

-This product is made in China and comes with a 30-day return policy.
+This product comes with a 30-day return policy.

-If you need a smaller unit to shade a single chair, a bistro set, or even a child’s sitting area, this 6.5 foot canopy will be just perfect.
+If you need a smaller unit to shade a single chair, a bistro set, or even a child’s sitting area, this 6-foot canopy will be just perfect.
 Some users even say it’s large enough for an outdoor table that seats four.

 Unlike most shades, this one is square, not round, giving it a clean, modern look.
-It comes in four colors include aqua, lime green, red, and tan.
+It comes in nine different colors of canopy fabric and three different pole colors (matte white, silver anodized, and bronze) to suit any backyard or pool side color palette.

 This cleverly designed shade is actually a half umbrella.
 It’s made to fit in spaces where a full-sized canopy simply won’t work.
 The flat side fits up against a wall or railing, and the half-canopy provides the shade.